 - Bonus: Renting In Colorado And Your Rights

 Who Is Effective Coverage?

 How long does it take to get renters insurance?
 You can buy a policy online in just sixty seconds, or you can call and speak with an insurance expert to get covered in as little as three minutes.
-Yes, you can buy renters insurance before your cell phone battery dies.

 Can you get renters insurance while you’re driving to your new apartment?
 Absolutely!
 We would, of course, prefer that you not be the one doing the driving while using your phone.
 But getting covered is quick and painless, and it might help pass a mile or two on your way to your new apartment in Colorado.